pennane/spagugame/README.md

-# Social gaming website - name pending
+# NextGen Social Gaming Platform (Name TBA)

-A course project for Web-sovelluskehitys 2 TX00DZ38-3006 at Metropolia UAS.
+Welcome to the future of social gaming, a visionary course project for the "Web-sovelluskehitys 2 TX00DZ38-3006" at Metropolia UAS.

-The intention of the project is to create a gaming website with real-time games and social features.
-A some kind of homage to [aapeli.com](http://www.aapeli.com/) The idea is to encapsulate ongoing games in redis and publish updates using GraphQL subscriptions with websockets.
-Also elo system for each game is planned.

-It most likely is not overly performant to have the GraphQl layer in the game logic, but that is also just a thing I want to try.

-The idea is to add somewhat basic turn based games, so that the GraphQL subscription can actually hold up.
-These games might be something like connect four, Battleship (laivanupotus), hangman, guess the drawing etc.

-The code tries to follow pure functional conventionals and uses [ramda.js](https://ramdajs.com/) as the library to facilitate that.
+Inspired by the legendary [aapeli.com](http://www.aapeli.com/), our goal is to craft an exhilarating social gaming experience enriched with real-time gameplay and robust social features.
+By leveraging the power of Redis, we seamlessly manage ongoing games, while GraphQL subscriptions combined with websockets allow for dynamic game updates in real-time.
+A sophisticated ELO ranking system is also on the horizon, ensuring competitive thrills for every game on our platform.

+One might argue the integration of GraphQL directly into the game logic might affect performance.
+While that's a valid concern, we see it as an exciting challenge and a unique exploration of what’s possible.

+To ensure smooth gameplay even with this architecture, we're focusing on timeless turn-based classics.
+Think: Connect Four, Battleship (laivanupotus), Hangman, Guess the Drawing, etc.

+Underpinning our code is the purity of functional programming conventions, greatly assisted by the [ramda.js](https://ramdajs.com/) library.

-### Stack
+## Tech Stack

 **Backend:**

-Typescript, apollo gql, mongo, redis
+- Typescript
+- Apollo GQL
+- MongoDB
+- Redis

 **Frontend:**

+- Typescript
+- Vite
-Typescript, Vite, React
+- React

-**Package structure**
+## Monorepo Package Breakdown

-The project is organized as a monorepo with three main packages:
+The project is organized as a monorepo for clarity and scalability.
+Here are the three main packages:

 1. **server**: Contains all the backend code including API endpoints, database models, and business logic.
 2. **front**: Houses the frontend React application, components, and client-side logic.